kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 ### Validation

-Enforced via CRD schema:

-- `initialDelaySeconds` must be an integer between `1` and `7776000` (90 days) if set.
+`initialDelaySeconds` must be an integer between `1` and `7776000` (90 days) if set.
 The upper bound follows the [API conventions for numeric fields](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#numeric-fields); observation windows are realistically hours to days, so 90 days is generous headroom while still rejecting absurd values.

+The range is enforced in two places:

+- **CRD schema** — `Minimum=1`, `Maximum=7776000`, as the backstop.
+- **Admission webhook** — the same check added to the existing VPA validation in `pkg/admission-controller/resource/vpa/validation.go`, which returns descriptive error messages, and which is also where the field is rejected when the `VPAInitialDelay` feature gate is disabled.

-No dynamic (admission-webhook) validation is required in v1.
-All lifecycle transitions are handled declaratively by the gate.
+No cross-field validation or restrictions on modifying the field are required: all lifecycle transitions are handled declaratively by the gate.

 ### Status Condition